failllix/esp8266-coffee-timer/README.md

-# ESP8266 espresso shot timer
+# ESP8266 Espresso Shot Timer

 An espresso shot timer based on gyroscope measurements.
-To be used with vibration pumps.
+To be used with espresso machines using a vibration pump.

 ## Parts needed